Dra9on-7/ISS_assign3/Q1/README.md

 # Personal Webpage Project

 ## Overview
 This project is a personal webpage created as part of the ISS assignment.
 It features a responsive design with sections for personal information, hometown details, and educational background.
+All implemented on a single webpage.

 ## Structure